revolvingdonut/C64GPT/docs/C64GPT — Design Doc.md

 **Working title:** *C64GPT*\
 **Author:** Scott + ChatGPT\
 **Date:** Aug 14, 2025\
 **Goal:** Chat with a small, local LLM from a Commodore 64 (or emulator) over Telnet.
 A SwiftUI macOS app manages models and server lifecycle.
-The C64 experience is minimalist and immersive—like talking *to the computer*—using pacing for emphasis and PETSCII/ANSI rendering.
+The C64 experience is minimalist and immersive—like talking *to the computer*—using pacing for emphasis and ANSI rendering.
 Everything runs locally on the Mac (Internet only to download/update models).

 ---